 Here, after signing in at the front desk you can head toward the lighthouse and climb to the top.
-When you get to the top you will see the rotating light and a view up and down the Palos Verdes coast line.
-The view will take your breathe away, but make sure to start snapping those photos, they would be wonderful blown up and placed in your living room as it is breathtaking!
+When you get to the top you will see the rotating light and a view up and down the Palos Verdes coastline.
+The view will take your breath away, but make sure to start snapping those photos, they would be wonderful blown up and placed in your living room as it is breathtaking!

 Right behind the lighthouse is a small museum which offers lots of great detailed information on the advancements in technology dealing with the light for the lighthouse and the invention of GPS, which has rendered lighthouses obsolete, other than their pure beauty.

 This is a great adventure for you, and your friends, or for a great little date time or even families with children over 7(if you want to go into the lighthouse).
 You will learn a little bit of history and enjoy a view that is free.

 How To Make A Day Of Point Vicente Lighthouse